Intercountry Adoption Costs

 Intercountry Adoption Costs: Agency Fees

-Overall costs may be affected by the type of entity in the foreign country that is responsible for placing the child (e.g., government agency, government orphanage, charitable foundation, attorney, facilitator, or some combination thereof).
-Many intercountry adoption agencies offer a sliding fee scale.
+Overall adoption expenses may also be affected by the foreign entity responsible for placing the adoptive child (e.g., government agency, government orphanage, charitable foundation, attorney, facilitator, or some combination thereof).
+Many intercountry adoption agencies offer a sliding adoption fee scale.

-Depending on the country, there may be additional fees, such as:
+Depending on the country, there may be additional adoption fees, such as:

 - Child foster care (usually in South and Central American adoptions);

-- Parents' travel and in-country stay(s) to process the adoption abroad;
+- Adoptive parents' travel expenses and in-country stay(s) to process the adoption abroad;

-- Escorting fees, charged when parents do not travel but instead hire escorts to accompany the child on the flight;
+- Escorting fees, charged when adoptive families do not travel but instead hire escorts to go with the adoptee on the flight;

 - Translation fees;